LukePeacock/com3503_3d_graphics/README.md

 - `F`: active wireframe mode
 - `L`: turn spotlight on or off
 - `K`: turn directional light on or off
-- `R`: activate/deactivate spotlight animation
+- `E`: activate/deactivate spotlight animation
+- `R`: Reset the snowman position
 - `G`: Begin animation to slide snowman forwards and backwards
 - `T`: Begin animation to slide snowman left and right
 - `H`: Begin animation to rock snowman forwards and backwards